hrfee/jellyfin-accounts/README.md

 * Make a temporary account and change its settings, then run `jf-accounts --get_policy`.
 Choose your user, and the policy will be stored at the location you set in `user_template`, and used for all subsequent new accounts.

 ### Configuration
+* Note: Make sure to put this behind a reverse proxy with HTTPS.

 On first run, the default configuration is copied to `~/.jf-accounts/config.ini`.
 ```
 ; It is reccommended to create a limited admin account for this program.